apache/incubator-gluten/README.md

 Ideally if all native library can return arrow record batch, we can share much features in Spark's JVM.
 Spark already have Apache arrow dependency, we can make arrow format as Spark's basic columnar format.
 The problem is that native library may not be 100% compitable with Arrow format, then there will be a transform between their native format and Arrow, usually it's not cheap.

-# How to use OAP: Gluten
+# How to use Gluten

 ### Build the Environment